The Poppa Guttmann Recognition and Celebration Project

 Celebration and unveiling

-The unveiling of the statue will be at The Stoke Mandeville Stadium in June 2012 with a reception and reunion for former and existing NSIC patients and staff as well as a number of special guests.
-This will form part of the build up to The London Paralympic Games.
+The unveiling of the statue took place at The Stoke Mandeville Stadium in June 2012 with a reception and reunion for former and existing NSIC patients and staff as well as a number of special guests.
+This formed part of the build up to The London Paralympic Games.

 .